Easy Bed Making

 Do you dread changing sheets on the kids’ beds?
 Try this easy bed making hack which will simplify your laundry day and bed making routine!

 There are many tasks that are okay to do every once in awhile.
 When you have to do these tasks on large scale terms though, these tasks become daunting.
-Take brushing kids’ teeth before bed, clipping finger nails and toe nails, haircuts.
+Take brushing kids’ teeth before bed, clipping finger nails and toe nails, haircuts for example.
 Yep, all those things need to be done regularly, and in my case for six kids.
 But today, we are tackling the the chore of laundering sheets and making up the beds again.
 And teaching kids to make their bed every single day…

 Laundry is the never ending task.
 While I’ve explained our laundry system before, I am going to show you the biggest game changer you have ever seen involving changing the sheets.
 This little trick is going to make that task not such a dreaded one.
 Bunk beds, I’ve got you covered too.
 If you can put a fitted sheet on, you’ve got this.
 And no I’m not talking about Beddy’s, because those are pretty pricey!
 This is a hack that you can do using your existing sheets.